 Make the Bread Dough

 Add the remaining sugar and the butter to the bowl of your stand mixer (fitted with the paddle attachment) or to a large mixing bowl if you're using an electric hand mixer.
-Cream the butter and sugar together until light and fluffy, or for 6-7 minutes.
+Cream the butter and sugar together until light and fluffy on medium speed (#3 on a KitchenAid) or for 4 1/2 minutes.
 Scrape down the bowl and the paddle twice during the creaming process to ensure the mixture is creamed evenly.

-Add all of the eggs to the bowl and blend them into the sugar-butter mixture for 4 minutes at low speed.The mixture will resemble curdled cream at this point.
+Add all of the eggs to the bowl and blend them into the sugar-butter mixture for 4 minutes at low speed (#1 on a KitchenAid).
+Scrape down the paddle and bowl twice during this step.The mixture will resemble curdled cream at this point.
 Add all of the room temperature sponge to the bowl.

-Blend the sponge into the egg-butter mixture until the mixture looks smooth and thick, like pancake batter.
-Switch to your mixer's dough hook and add the ground cardamom and 3 cups of the bread flour to the bowl.
+Blend the sponge into the egg-butter mixture on low speed (#1 on a KitchenAid) until the mixture looks smooth and thick, like pancake batter, or for 2 minutes.Scrape down the bowl and paddle, then switch to the dough hook.
+Add the ground cardamom, kosher salt, and 3 cups of the bread flour to the bowl.
 Or, if you're kneading by hand, place the 3 cups of flour onto a clean countertop and scrape the dough mixture into the center of the flour.

 Allow the Dough to Rise